ni/measurement-plugin-python/README.md

     pip install ni-measurementlink-service
     ```

-6. Create measurement modules as described in ["Developing a minimal python measurement"](#developing-a-minimal-python-measurement)
+6. Create measurement modules as described in ["Developing a minimal Python measurement"](#developing-a-minimal-python-measurement)
     - Any additional dependencies required by measurement can be added pip install.

         ``` cmd
         pip install <dependency_package_name>
         ```

-For detailed info on managing projects with a virtual environment [refer to the official documentation](https://docs.python.org/3/tutorial/venv.html).
+For detailed info on managing projects with a virtual environment, refer to the [official documentation](https://docs.python.org/3/tutorial/venv.html).

 ### Create and Manage Python Measurement Package by directly installing `ni-measurementlink-service` as a system-level package